Jelle-zonder-k/component-lifetime-analysis/readme.md

 # Component Lifetime Data Project

-This project provides a system to store, manage, and analyze the lifetime data of components related to storm surge barriers.
-The project is centered around a FastAPI application that exposes endpoints for various CRUD operations, enabling users to capture details of component lifetimes, insert new component data, fetch lifetime intervals, among other tasks.
-The primary data storage solution is a PostgreSQL database, which is easily manageable using DBeaver.
+This project is dedicated to cataloging and analyzing the lifetime data of components associated with storm surge barriers.
+At its core, this system utilizes FastAPI to offer accessible endpoints for CRUD operations.
+This way, users can easily capture, insert, and fetch data related to component lifetimes.
+The primary storage for this data is a PostgreSQL database.
+The convenient DBeaver tool allows for easy database management.

 ## Introduction

-Storm surge barriers play a pivotal role in protecting low-lying regions from potential floods due to rising sea levels and frequent storm surges.
-To ensure their reliability, it's crucial to closely monitor the lifetime and reliability of individual components.
-This project serves as a comprehensive database system that catalogs component lifetime data, thereby aiding in the understanding of the overall reliability behavior of storm surge barriers over time.
-Using the FastAPI framework, we provide a robust and user-friendly API to seamlessly interact with this database.
+Storm surge barriers are integral in safeguarding low-lying areas from potential flood threats due to rising sea levels and frequent storm surges.
+Maintaining the reliability of these barriers means monitoring the lifetimes and reliability of individual components.
+This project provides a specialized database system to hold component lifetime data, which in turn, facilitates a better understanding of storm surge barriers' reliability over time.
+By employing the FastAPI framework, this project offers a robust, user-friendly API for seamless interaction with the database.
+Whether you are looking to conduct research on component lifetimes or need a reliable system for data storage, this project is tailored to serve your needs.

+## Tools and Methods Used

+- **FastAPI**: A modern web framework to build efficient and scalable APIs.
+- **Uvicorn**: An ASGI server to run the FastAPI application and handle external requests.
+- **SQLAlchemy**: A versatile ORM for database operations.
+- **PostgreSQL**: A powerful relational database system.
+- **DBeaver**: A database management tool suitable for developers and database administrators.
+- **Alembic**: A database migration tool that works with SQLAlchemy to manage and version database schema.
 ## Setting Up Development Environment

 ### Creating a Python Virtual Environment